“The American Dream is Alive”

 As for sizing up the problems of healthcare, the multinational Agyei Marfo would know.
-A native of Ghana, Agyei Marfo has travelled the world as a medical science liaison for the medical conglomerate Merck Serono.
+A native of Ghana, Agyei Marfo has traveled the world as a medical science liaison for the medical conglomerate Merck Serono.

-Agyei Marfo’s interest in the pharmacy world began when, as a child, he realized that medications could be taken in pill-form rather than injections.
+Agyei Marfo’s interest in the pharmacy world began when, as a child, he realized that medications could be taken in pill form rather than injections.

 “I realized that the only alternative to injections was to ingest medication,” recalled Agyei Marfo.
 “It amazed me that I could take a tablet and I wouldn’t need a shot.
 That was what started my interest in pharmacy.”

 Agyei Marfo received his BS in pharmacy from Kwame Nkrumah University of Science and Technology.
 After graduating he became a medical sales liaison at Merck Serono.
-As part of the well-established medical conglomerate, Agyei Marfo travelled the world before settling in England and gaining a post-graduate diploma in marketing from the London-based Chartered Institute of Marketing.
+As part of the well-established medical conglomerate, Agyei Marfo traveled the world before settling in England and gaining a post-graduate diploma in marketing from the London-based Chartered Institute of Marketing.

 In London, Agyei Marfo quickly realized that the road to a greater impact consisted of moving up the hierarchy—a path he believed he could achieve with a Doctor of Pharmacy degree from the United States and an MBA.